krharsh17/toodoo/README.md

 ## Getting Started

+First, create a `.env.local` file in the root of the project and add the Firebase config secrets.
-First, run the development server:
+Then run the development server:

 ```bash
 npm run dev